Collaborating with the Alliance on CFI Grant Proposals

 The process described below is designed to draw on the expertise of the Alliance to help institutions identify and define their advanced research computing needs for specific projects.

-The Consultation and Collaboration Process for CFI IF and JELF Funds
+The Consultation and Collaboration Process for CFI IF, JELF and CF Funds

 Institutions are expected by the CFI to consult with the Alliance and Federation as soon as possible to discuss their advanced computing infrastructure needs.